 Now select the User Groups that you want to enforce a password policy, check all of the boxes in the Password Requirements section, and then click the save button.

 One quick note on password expiration, there are some people in the security community that think we should abandon the password expiration policy.
 They say that If you are using a unique and strong password, that no amount of time will make your password weaker.

-Now it is time to enable the Refuse Compromised Passwords option at the bottom of the Password Requirements settings.
 I would recommend enabling this for all the users on your website.
 It is completely understandable and encouraged to make creating a new customer account as easy as possible.
 However, your customer may not know that the password they are using has been found in a data dump.
 You would be doing your customer a great service by alerting them to the fact that the password they are using has been compromised.
 If they are using that password everywhere, you could save them from some major headaches down the road.